 Puerto Princessa to El Nido

 I must say, the bus was the best.
 It was like the business class of buses.
-Big comfy seats, so big there was just 3 seats per row.
+Big comfy seats, so big there were just 3 seats per row.
 2 on one side and one on the other.
-And lots of leg room.
+And lots of legroom.

 TIP: the bus terminal in Puerto Princessa has 2 sections.
 One for buses and another for minivans.
 Tricycles will most likely take you near the minivans.
 The bus area is just across the street.

 >>South Philippines Guides: are you planning a trip to Cebu, Siquijor, Bohol, Dumaguete, Siargao or Camiguin?
 You can hop from one island to the other by ferry.
 Click on the yellow links for inspiration on your next trip!!

 At 9 am we left the bus terminal in Puerto Princessa, half way through stopped for a short break and around 14:30 arrived in El Nido.

 What we thought of El Nido?
 No doubt this place is amazing.
 There is a reason why some places around the world are so popular.
 And that is for they are simply stunning.
 However, there were still a few things we disliked, for instance the town proper.
 Town proper is where most tourists stay but I must say it is in quite bad shape.
 Construction is around every other corner and is unorganized.
 And the fact most of the beautiful surrounding is closed off, eliminates that feeling of being in such a unique place.

 I’m not saying this to put anyone off, it’s just the way things are.
 After all, most of the day everyone goes on tours so you’ll only be at, or near your accommodation during the evening.
 A place I could recommend is Las Cabanas beach.
 A few restaurants line the beach and a small shopping and food complex has just opened its doors.
 And accommodation is lined along this beautiful beach that offers some of the best sunsets.
 But, yep there is a “but”, this is one of the most expensive areas in El Nido.
 So just keep that in mind.